 4. Hybrid and phase change materials

-While concrete has a high thermal mass, it’s extremely energy intensive to produce: 8 per cent to 10 per cent of the world’s carbon dioxide (CO₂) emissions come from cement.
-Alternatives such as hybrid systems, composed of timber together with concrete, are increasingly being used in construction, and can help reduce environmental impacts, while also providing the desired thermal mass.
+While concrete has a high thermal mass, it’s extremely energy intensive to produce: 8–10% of the world’s carbon dioxide (CO₂) emissions come from cement.
+Alternatives such as hybrid systems, composed of timber together with concrete, are increasingly being used in construction and can help reduce environmental impacts, while also providing the desired thermal mass.

-PCMs can have even greater thermal mass than stones or concrete – research has found that these materials can reduce the internal temperatures by up to 5°C. If added to a building with AC, they can reduce electricity consumption from cooling by 30 per cent.
+PCMs can have even greater thermal mass than stones or concrete – research has found that these materials can reduce internal temperatures by up to 5°C. If added to a building with AC, they can reduce electricity consumption from cooling by 30%.

 PCMs have been hailed as a very promising technology by researchers, and are available commercially – often in ceiling tiles and wall panels.
 Alas, the manufacture of PCMs is still energy intensive.
 But some PCMs can cause a quarter of the CO₂ emissions that others do, so choosing the correct product is key.
 And manufacturing processes should become more efficient over time, making PCMs increasingly worthwhile.

 Water absorbs heat and evaporates, and as it rises, it pushes cooler air downwards.
 This simple phenomenon has led to the development of cooling systems, which make use of water and natural ventilation to reduce the temperature indoors.
 Techniques used to evaporate water include using sprayers, atomizing nozzles (to create a mist), wet pads or porous materials, such as ceramic evaporators filled with water.